Tom Hawk: Personal life

 Hawk is the owner of Tom Hawk Incorporated Professional Photography.
 He previously served as superintendent, school administrator, counselor and teacher at Manhattan-Ogden Public Schools.
 He received his BS in math education, MS in counseling, and PhD in educational administration from Kansas State University.

-Hawk is married with two children.
-Through his marriage, he is related to Representative Sydney Carlin.
+Hawk is married with two children from a previous marriage.
+His first wife, Tamara Jeanne "Tammi" Hawk, passed away in 2010.
+Through that marriage, he was formerly related to Representative Sydney Carlin.